Table of Contents:

 Arguments for & against KYC/AML

 As the popular saying goes, every coin has two sides.
-The common KYC/AML practices solve many regulatory and compliance issues for financial institutions but create problems with data laws, data security, and privacy.
+The common KYC and AML practices solve many regulatory and compliance issues for financial institutions but create problems with data laws, data security, and privacy.

 No business has the ultimate goal of losing money to such avoidable incidents; hence, the strict implementation of this.
 If only for their own benefit, institutions try to remain compliant with financial laws.
 In this sense, you could say that incentives are set in place for marketplaces, banks, and crypto exchanges to stay on top of the activity going on within them.

-Most of the benefits of effective KYC and AML practices go to the businesses enforcing them, while users are left with several doubts and questions.
-Today, many see KYC and AML requirements as data harvesting endeavors, with concerns over data safety, security, and usage growing.
+Effective use of Anti-Money Laundering and Know Your Customer practices primarily benefit businesses, while users are left with several doubts and questions.
+Today, many see the requirements of both processes as data harvesting endeavors, with concerns over data safety, security, and usage growing.
 Many believe that in providing personal information to pass KYC verification exercises, users give away their privacy rights.

 Once too often data breaches from these platforms have ended up in the hands of malicious actors.
 Users’ sensitive data getting hacked or leaked from big organizations has become almost a norm lately.
 Because of this, many have genuine concerns regarding data protection and questions about the rationale of KYC practices.